 Image showing recycling cart size

 New recycling carts - Each home received a 360-litre wheeled cart for recycling.
-Please do not use it until January 2026.

 Items added to recycling - Coffee cups and other plastic-lined paper, beverage cups, black plastic containers, frozen juice containers, ice cream tubs, deodorant and toothpaste tubes can be recycled.